Illuztrado/kanosan/README.md

 # KanoSan
-TownBoard: A crowdsourcing platform enabling users to compare prices of basic grocery & household items sold in traditional/brick-and-mortar stores.
+KanoSan: A crowdsourcing platform enabling users to compare prices of basic grocery & household items sold in traditional/brick-and-mortar stores.